-- in March 27, 2007, the Bank announced that it was negotiating to acquire 10% of the share capital of the companies - Isracard Ltd. and Europay (Eurocard) Israel Ltd. Also being considered within this framework is the issuance of a credit card with the Bank's brand, within the scope of Isracard. - 10.
-On October 6, 2006, the Bank signed agreements for the sale of five real properties in Tel Aviv from a Bank and a wholly-controlled subsidiary of the Bank ("the sellers"), in consideration for NIS 109 million.
+11. On October 6, 2006, the Bank signed agreements for the sale of five real properties in Tel Aviv from a Bank and a wholly-controlled subsidiary of the Bank ("the sellers"), in consideration for NIS 109 million.
 Under the terms of the sale, the Bank will lease two of the properties that were sold for three years from the date conveyed to the buyers.
 The Bank also gave its agreement in principle to provide the buyers with loans for partial financing (not to exceed 50%) of the consideration for the bought properties at loan terms to be agreed separately between the parties, in accordance with the Bank's procedures and against collateral to be agreed by the parties.

-When the agreement will be closed during 2007, and based on the independent assessment of the Bank relating to a betterment tax liability, the gain (after-tax) that will be recorded in the financial statements will reach NIS 11 million.
-According to the betterment tax assessment received from the tax authorities (on which the Bank intends to file an objection) for the transaction, the Bank has an additional tax liability of NIS 8 million.
-If the Bank's objection is not accepted with respect to the betterment tax assessment, the gain to be posted by the Bank for the transaction will total NIS 3 million.
+In June 2007, all of the suspending conditions were fulfilled, and the sale was closed.
+The gain (after-tax) on the sale, based on the independent assessment of the Bank relating to a betterment tax liability, reaches NIS 10 million.
+According to the betterment tax assessment received from the tax authorities (on which the Bank has filed an objection) for the transaction, the Bank has an additional tax liability of NIS 8 million, for reasons including technical reasons that will be settled by the Bank.
+If the Bank's objection is not accepted with respect to the betterment tax assessment, the gain to be posted by the Bank for the transaction will total NIS 2 million.
+A gain was recorded in the financial statements for the second quarter of the year, which in the opinion of the Bank's management, will not be less than the gain expected after exhaustion of the assessment process.

-11. On October 30, 2006, the Bank's board of directors approved the issuance of subordinated notes of the Bank (which will be deemed complex capital instruments ("Tier II capital"), as the term is defined in Regulation 311 of Proper Conduct of Banking Business Regulations, and in accordance with the approval received from the Supervisor of Banks on November 12, 2006), in an amount up to NIS 500 million.
+12. On October 30, 2006, the Bank's board of directors approved the issuance of subordinated notes of the Bank (which will be deemed complex capital instruments ("Tier II capital"), as the term is defined in Regulation 311 of Proper Conduct of Banking Business Regulations, and in accordance with the approval received from the Supervisor of Banks on November 12, 2006, in an amount up to NIS 500 million.
 The subordinated notes are certificates of liability which, upon the occurrence of certain events specified in advance, will be converted by means of a forced conversion, according to a formula specified in advance, into shares of the Bank.

-On November 15, 2006, Ma'alot Israel Rating Company Ltd. issued a rating of AA- to the subordinated notes that were issued.
+On November 15, 2006, Ma'alot Israel Rating Company Ltd. issued a rating of (AA-) to the subordinated notes that were issued.
 The rating of the subordinated notes in this offering is based on the rating of the Bank's debentures, including subordinated notes, which are rated AA+, with the changes required by the terms of the subordinated notes.
 It should be noted that if the Bank will issue complex Tier I capital in the future, the Bank will maintain an original Tier I capital ratio (excluding complex Tier I capital) of at least 6%.
-On May 16, 2007, the same rating was approved for the capital notes that were allotted, within the framework of the prospectus published for the purpose of registration for trading.
+On May 16, 2007, the same rating was approved for the capital notes that were allotted, within the framework of the prospectus published for the purpose of listing them for trading.

-In November 2006, subordinated notes were issued to institutional investors totaling NIS 450 million par value, to be repaid on January 1, 2016.
-The capital notes may be repaid early by the Bank, commencing December 31.
-2021, once every 5 years.
+In November 2006, subordinated notes were issued to institutional investors totaling NIS 451 million par value, to be repaid on January 1, 2016.
+The capital notes may be repaid early by the Bank, commencing December 31, 2021, once every 5 years.